 This award program is intentionally designed to integrate and complement Duke initiatives that train physician-scientists at even earlier points in their career, such as the Medical Scientist Training Program (MD-PhD students) and the R38 Stimulating Access to Research during Residency Program (StARR, clinical residents).
 In this way, the “Strong Start” Award Program will ensure that Duke University School of Medicine remains a leader in the training of outstanding physician-scientists, a group uniquely committed to the advancement of the medical sciences in our own community and in the nation.

-In 2019, the SoM will grant approximately three awards of $70,000/year, renewable up to three consecutive years ($210,000 total).
+In 2020, the SoM will grant approximately four awards of $70,000/year, renewable up to three consecutive years ($210,000 total).

 - At the time of application, candidates will be faculty members within a department in the Duke University School of Medicine, prior to advancement to the rank of Associate Professor.

 - Candidates will be physician-scientists (M.D., D.O) who have completed clinical training (residency/fellowship) after receiving their doctoral degree.

 - Candidates will have departmental support for significant protected research time (>50%)

 - Candidates with significant internal/external funding (R01 [or equivalent] or >$500,000 in start up funding) are not eligible for funding.

 - NIH biosketch with other support (including internal funds available to candidate)

 - Research proposal/Career development plans (not to exceed 3 pages): Written summary of

 - Past research experience